IAmRustee/Rustee-s-Glamorous-Textures/README.md

 # Rustee's Glamorous Textures

 Hello there!
 IAmRustee and I bring you one of the most glamorous texture packs you will ever lay your eyes upon!
-This texture pack's goal is to **improve** and **glamorify** the plain vanilla textures for the following while staying as vanilla as possible without relying on mods or mod loaders:
+This texture pack's goal is to **improve** and **glamorify** the plain vanilla textures for the following while staying purely vanilla without relying on mods or mod loaders:
 - **Tools and Weapons**
 - **Armors (item)**
 - **Potions**